Igor-Vuk/ultimate-react-boilerplate/README_app.md

 * SHALLOW and MOUNT => <https://github.com/airbnb/enzyme/issues/465#issuecomment-227697726>

 * `SHALLOW`
-* for Shallow rendering is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behavior of child components.
+* for Shallow rendering is useful to constrain yourself to testing a component as a unit, and to ensure that your tests aren't indirectly asserting on behaviour of child components.

 * `MOUNT`
 * for Full DOM rendering is ideal for use cases where you have components that may interact with DOM apis, or may require the full lifecycle in order to fully test the component (ie, componentDidMount etc.)